AI Tools Show Promise For Detecting Childhood Seizures

 A convulsive seizure approaching 5 minutes is treated seriously because the chance it wonβt stop rises.

-If a convulsive seizure lasts ~5 minutes, breathing is abnormal, injury occurs, itβs a first seizure, or recovery is not typical.
+Time the seizure.
+If a seizure lasts ~5 minutes, breathing is abnormal, injury occurs, itβs a first seizure, or recovery is not typical, call 911.

 Yes.
 Confusion, staring, or unusual behavior that doesnβt resolve can be nonconvulsive status, especially in hospital settings.